EttusResearch/uhd/firmware/fx3/README.md

 The USRP B200 and B210 each use the Cypress FX3 USB3 PHY for USB3 connectivity.
-This device has an ARM core on it, which is programmed in C. This README will show you how to build our firmware source
+This device has an ARM core on it, which is programmed in C. This README will show you how to build our firmware and bootloader source.

 **A brief "Theory of Operations":**
 The host sends commands to the FX3, our USB3 PHY, which has an on-board ARM